kepra3/popgen_rad_shallow_agaricia/README.md

                                ## [29] [reference_as_filter]: Reads mapped to this reference are removed in step
 ```

-# popgen_rad_shallow_agaricia

-A repository for analysis datasets, scripts and results for *Prata et al., (202X) Metre-scale generational dispersal in dominant Caribbean corals*

-For each block of code to run activate the appropriate conda environment or software versions (see *Appendix*) and change to the scripts directory within the appropriate heading directory.
-Files will either be accessed in data or results (if intermediary step) and will write files into results.

 ## A - Filtered vcf file

 **Notes**